Navy Tattoo Policy: What’s Allowed and What’s Not in 2024

 Seeking Exceptions and Waivers

-Waivers typically require strong justification and go through multiple levels of review.
+Waivers generally require robust justification and undergo multiple levels of review.

 Frequently Asked Questions